 Defense: The party is called to aid an ally in the defense of some location or people important to them.
 These quests may be based on surviving waves of attack or giving the non-player characters time to accomplish a goal.
-Defense quests usually come from prestige or call of the kingdom storylines.
+Defense quests usually come from prestige or call of the nation storylines.

 Assault: The party is called by an ally to assault a location or group of enemies.
 These quests can be a counter point quest to defense or escort and are accomplished whenever the players take the location or enemy out.
-Assault quests usually come from prestige or call of the kingdom storylines.
+Assault quests usually come from prestige or call of the nation storylines.

 While playing throughout the world characters are faced with decisions that are designed to test their morals.
 It is up to the gamemaster to keep track of the party’s moral compass and the game based on their moral outlooks.
 If you had planned for the party to help defend a defense force but they’ve been robbing every traveler along the road, the defense forces will probably be looking to arrest them instead of seeking their aid.
 The gamemaster should keep track of both the character’s individual and party morality.
 As a party the group may have a different morality than an individual.

 Different morality levels within a group will cause conflicts among its members.
-Moral decisions within one morality difference are generally accepted amongst the members of the group.
+Decisions within one morality difference are generally accepted amongst the members of the group.
 Two morality differences from the decision level and the character is able to be swayed into going along with the group.
 If this happens enough the character’s morality will be affected by the group.
 Morality levels that are higher than two levels of difference are automatically denied by the character.

 High: Defenders of the weak and the righteous.
 They are up standing citizens and looked at as pillars of the community.
-High morality characters gain a +5 bonus to sense rolls against identifying deception.
-Immoral characters are immune to this bonus.

 Moral: Those of average moral fiber.
 They help out others when they can but not in a sense that they go above and beyond for others.
-Moral characters gain a +3 bonus to sense rolls against identifying deception.
-Immoral characters are immune to this bonus.

 Neutral: Those of a morally gray nature.
 Usually they are more concerned with wealth than other issues.
 This is common morality level of bounty hunters and thieves, those that toggle on both sides of the law.
-Neutral characters gain no morality bonus.

 Low: Those of a low moral fiber.
 They are commonly on the wrong side of the law and act selfishly.
-Low morality characters gain a +3 bonus to control rolls when attempting to manipulate through fear.
-High morality characters are immune to this bonus.

 Immoral: Pillars of self.
 Generally sociopaths that are fine with the world burning as long as their goals are accomplished.
-Immoral characters gain a +5 bonus to control rolls when attempting to manipulate through fear.
-High morality characters are immune to this bonus.

 Sample Morality Altering Actions